LarisaShatil/LarisaShatil/README.md

 ### Introducing page
 My path to the IT field began on February 17, 2021.
-I have acquired many useful and outstanding skills in this area.
+Since then, I have acquired many useful and outstanding skills in this area.
 Sure that many or all of them will be very beneficial at work.<br>

 🔝  I'm a **Software Developer** <br>
 😛  **Speaking languages:** English, Ukrainian, Russian, Polish and Finnish<br>